kadetXx/HNG-Script/README.md

 ## NOTE:

-PHP MUST be of version 7.3 and above
+PHP version 7.3 and above MUST be installed,
-Python MUST be installed v2 preferrably
+Python version 2 and above MUST be installed,
-Dart must be installed on your server. and Java too
+Dart MUST be installed on your server,
+Java MUST be installed.

 visit https://dart.dev/get-dart to install dart on your local machine.